Joseph Smith Treasure Seeking Accounts:

 Treasure Seeking Rules to Follow:

-William Stafford was informed by Joseph Smith Sen. that he was the right person to take to get buried treasure which Joseph Smith Jr. had located while looking in his glass.[1]
+Stafford was informed by Joseph Smith Sen. that he was the right person to bring to get the buried treasure Joseph Smith Jr. discovered while looking in his glass.[1]

-Bringing the right person was an early theme in the golden plates accounts.
+Bringing the right person was also necessary in the early golden plate’s accounts. (see Lucy Mack Smith Account)

-People seeking treasure had to follow rules imposed by the spirits guarding the treasure, bringing the right person was one such rule.
-Speaking, muttering or cursing during a dig was not allowed.
-And the sacrifice of sheep was practiced at times.
+People seeking treasure had to follow rules imposed by the spirits guarding the treasure.
+Speaking, muttering, or cursing, during a dig was not allowed.

 “But some new ‘mistake in the process’ again resulted in disappointment.”[2]